TeachBooks/he-staff/book/some_content/HR/Hiring/PhDPostDocs/4CompletionPhase.md

 Remember, every interaction with a candidate can influence TU Delft’s reputation as an employer, as well as the reputation of your research department.
 Careful handling of rejections contributes to maintaining a positive professional image.

 **Note:** During the rejection conversation, do not reference the knowledge safety check.
 The outcome of this check is confidential and should not be shared with candidates.
-Instead, you can inform them that another candidate was deemed more suitable for the position
+Instead, you can inform them that another candidate was deemed more suitable for the position.

 ```{admonition} Tips for rejection conversations